rafaelsrocha/SpaceMax/README.md

 # SpaceMAX 🚀

-It's a SpaceX-based app I'm creating for fun while trying out some programming concepts.
+It's a SpaceX-based iOS app I'm creating for fun while trying out some programming concepts.

 ## Building the app